cbrice72/LIBRA-App/SETUP.md

 The `URG_USB_Driver.inf` setup file can be found in `external/urg-cpp-1.2.7/driver/`.

 To install, simply right-click the file in Windows and select "Install".
+Note that you may need to disable digital signature checking in Windows - see the [README in the driver directory](external/urg-cpp-1.2.7/driver/README.md) for instructions.
-For any troubleshooting, see the [official Microsoft docs](https://learn.microsoft.com/en-us/windows-hardware/drivers/ifs/using-an-inf-file-to-install-a-file-system-filter-driver).
+For further troubleshooting, see the [official Microsoft docs](https://learn.microsoft.com/en-us/windows-hardware/drivers/ifs/using-an-inf-file-to-install-a-file-system-filter-driver).

 #### **Maxon EPOS**

 The driver should be automatically installed when connecting an EPOS controller to your PC (via USB) for the first time.

 If manual installation is required (e.g., Device Manager shows "Unknown device" with a warning icon), follow the instructions in [the EPOS USB Driver Installation PDF](external/epos-6.8.1.0/driver/EPOS%20USB%20Driver%20Installation.pdf).
 All driver installation files are located in `external/epos-6.8.1.0/driver/`.

 ## Project Software